mate-academy/qa_pw_conduit_article_test_steps/README.md

 5. Please add a `test.step` for each method in the page classes;
 6. Re-run all your tests and make sure they pass after the updates.

+# Hint:
+When adding tags use  `await page.keyboard.press('Enter');` method to enter the tag after filling it's value.
+Please read more about keyboard actions in the [documentation](https://playwright.dev/docs/api/class-keyboard).

 ## Task Reporting:
 1. Add and commit all your updates.